Axzel-web/campusmarket/README.md

 # CampusMarket

-CampusMarket is a web-based marketplace designed for students to buy, sell, and trade items within their campus community.
+CampusMarket is a web-based marketplace designed for students to buy and sell items within their campus community.
 It provides a simple and accessible platform for student transactions.

 ## Features